lhartley870/the-night-garden/README.md

 Oregano | Cursive
 Roboto | Sans serif

 I chose the Montez and Oregano fonts as they have a 'French' look which is well-suited to the restaurant theme of this application.
 The Montez font also looks good on the menus.
-Raleway is a clear and easily readable font for use throughout the majority of the website and on the menus.
+Roboto is a clear and easily readable font for use throughout the majority of the website and on the menus.

 ### Colours